juliabennett/obama-or-bush/README.md

 * speech: a transcript of the speech (all unicode symbols were replaced in the standard way so that the text is super clean)
 * pos: the result of translating each word and punctuation in the transcripts to its part of speech using nltk's part of speech tagger (which does produce a few errors along the way)

 The database was created by running the script make\_data.py, which webscrapes the official Whitehouse website and the former official Whitehouse website.
-It's worth noting that this compilation is nearly comprehensive, but the webscraping script does fail to catch some small number of radio addresses.
+It's worth noting that this compilation is nearly comprehensive, but the webscraping script does fail to catch some small number of radio addresses (and obviously doesn't include any that will happen in the future).
+As is always the case, this script will stop working if either of these websites changes too much.

 ####The model & hyperparameter tuning.

-Using standard techniques from natural language processing for author classification, I created a pretty strong baseline model.
-The script select\_model.py implements Bayesian optimization to perform an "intelligent" search for the best hyperparameters.
-This search relies on Yelp's MOE, which you can read more about [here](http://yelp.github.io/MOE/).
-The selection process for these hyperparameters is not completely automated, as the user is ultimately asked to choose from a list of tuned models that each realize a mean F1 score from 10-fold cross validation that's within one standard error of the best found.
+Using standard techniques from natural language processing for author classification, I created a pretty strong baseline model without too much trouble.
+The script select\_model.py implements Bayesian optimization to perform an "intelligent" search to improve the choice of hyperparameters for this model.
+This script does not completely automate the selection process for these hyperparameters.
+Intead, it allows the user to choose from a list of tuned models that each realize a mean F1 score from 10-fold cross validation that's within one standard error of the best found.
 After this selection is made, the script saves the final model and evaluates it on unseen data.
+The searching process relies on Yelp's MOE, which you can read more about [here](http://yelp.github.io/MOE/).

 I ran this script and chose a model that nicely compromised between the number of features and the regularization parameter, realizing the following stats on unseen data: